macloo/python-beginners/flask/README.md

 app = Flask(__name__)
 ```

 **The first line** is a typical Python import statement.
-Flask is a Python library, and it must be imported.
+Lowercase *flask* is a Python library, and it must be imported.
 As always, *case matters,* so note the lowercase *f* and the uppercase *F*.
-(We are importing the *Flask* class from the *flask* module, and they are two different things.)
+(We are importing the uppercase *Flask* class from the *flask* module, and they are two different things.)

 **The second line,** which is new to you, begins with a new variable, `app`, which will be used in every Flask app.
 The value of that new variable, `Flask(__name__)`, is a new *object* that inherits from the class *Flask* &mdash; meaning that it gets all the attributes and methods built into that class, which we have imported.